 I don't have a predetermined grade curve or predetermined percentages for letter grades.
 I decide the grade scale for each exam and homework according to the philosophy "A = excellent, B = good, C = satisfactory, D = unsatisfactory but passing".
 At the end of the semester, I use the cutoffs from the exams and homework and to determine the final grade cutoffs on a 1000-point scale.
-For example if the cutoff for a B is 72% on the first hour exam, 69% on the second hour exam, 76% on the third hour exam, and 74% on the final, to get a B for the course you'd need .20 x (72%+69%+76%) + (.40 x 74%) = 73% of the total number of points in the course, i.e. 730/1000.
+For example if the cutoff for a B is 72% on the first hour exam, 69% on the second hour exam, 76% on the third hour exam, and 74% on the final, to get a B for the course you'd need .20 x (72%+69%+76%) + $(.40 \times 74\%)$ = 73% of the total number of points in the course, i.e. 730/1000.

 Since I don't determine the exam-grade cutoffs ahead of time, I can't tell you in advance exactly how many points you'll need to get a particular grade for the course.
-The grade-scale page for the last time I taught this class (Fall 2016) may give you a rough idea of what to expect.
-You can find more examples by navigating from the "Past Classes" link on my home webpage.
-However, there is no guarantee that this semester's grade-cutoffs will be close to those of my past classes; they could be higher or lower.
-Also, if you are looking at several-year-old examples of my grade-scales, be aware that until Summer 2009, UF had a bizarre "plus-grades but no minus-grades" system that forced me to decide whether to assign, for example, a C+ or a B to someone who I thought deserved a B-, in which case I rounded up to a B. So the cutoffs that you see in my classes from that era for A, B, and C are approximately where I'd have set the cutoffs for A-, B-, and C- had these grades been assignable at the time, which would have made my class GPAs a little lower.
+The grade-scale page for the last time I taught a non-honors section of MAP 2302 (Spring 2017) may give you a rough idea of what to expect.
+(I taught MAP 2302 in Spring 2018 as well, but that was an honors section, so the grading standards I used were somewhat more rigorous than what I use in a non-honors section.)
+You can find more examples of my past grade-scales by navigating from the "Past Classes" link on my home webpage.
+However, there is no guarantee that this semester's grade-cutoffs will be close to those of any particular past class of mine; they could be higher or lower.
+(There has been a great deal of variability in the strength of my students in the more than 30 times I have taught MAP 2302.)